sohjnthn/For-own-learning/README.md

 12. The IntelliJ IDEA project creation should create a New Project as Java, to use the Build System as Gradle, the JDK as openjdk-23, Gradle DSL as Groovy; and should tick (check) the Add sample code checkbox.

 13. For the case of the IntelliJ IDEA prokect creation for creating a New Project as Java, to use the Build System as Maven, the JDK as openjdk-23, and should tick (check) the Add sample code checkbox, following online examples did not work.
-Instead, going to any Java file's import statements, to click on Add maven dependecy was able to resolve the import statements and the rest of the red text errors.
+Instead, going to any Java file's import statements, to click on Add maven dependecy - Maven Artifact Search window - Search for Artifact - Type in the first few character of the import statement without the word "import", was able to resolve the import statements and the rest of the red text errors.